dmpelt/foam_ct_phantom/README.md

 * [\[Bug Tracker\]](https://github.com/dmpelt/foam_ct_phantom/issues)
 * [\[Documentation\]](https://dmpelt.github.io/foam_ct_phantom/)

+If you use this code in a publication, we would appreciate it if you would refer to:

+* Pelt, D. M., Batenburg, K. J., & Sethian, J. A. (2018).
+Improving tomographic reconstruction from limited data using mixed-scale dense convolutional neural networks. *Journal of Imaging, 4*(11), 128.

-A publication about this code is currently in preparation.
+A dedicated publication about this code is currently in preparation.

 Development of this code is supported by Centrum Wiskunde & Informatica (CWI), with financial support provided by The Netherlands Organisation for Scientific Research (NWO), project number 016.Veni.192.235.